 - M. D. Reed, L. DiCarlo, S. E. Nigg, L. Sun, L. Frunzio, S. M. Girvin and R. J. Schoelkopf, ‘Realization of Three-Qubit Quantum Error Correction with Superconducting Circuits,’ Nature 482, 382-385 (2012).
 DOI: 10.1038/nature10786.

-- “Demonstration of Two-Qubit Algorithms with a Superconducting Quantum Processor”, L. DiCarlo, J. M. Chow, J. M. Gambetta, Lev S. Bishop, D. I. Schuster, J. Majer, A. Blais, L. Frunzio, S. M. Girvin, and R. J. Schoelkopf, Nature 460, 240-244 (2009).
+- L. DiCarlo, J. M. Chow, J. M. Gambetta, Lev S. Bishop, B. R. Johnson, D. I. Schuster, J. Majer, A. Blais, L. Frunzio, S. M. Girvin, and R. J. Schoelkopf, ‘Demonstration of Two-Qubit Algorithms with a Superconducting Quantum Processor,’ Nature 460, 240-244 (2009).
 DOI: 10.1038/nature08121.

 - J. Majer, J.M.
 Chow, J.M.
 Gambetta, Jens Koch, B.R.
 Johnson, J.A.
 Schreier, L. Frunzio, D.I.
 Schuster, A.A.
 Houck, A. Wallraff, A. Blais, M.H.
 Devoret, S.M.
 Girvin, and R.J.
 Schoelkopf, ‘Coupling Superconducting Qubits via a Cavity Bus,’ Nature 449, 443-447 (2007).
 DOI: 10.1038/nature06184